MAGIC-FYP/MAGIC---FYP/docs/index.md

 This is some examples of content tabs.

 ## GRAVEYARD.py
+### Notes
+King will never be in the grave so we will have a queen already located in the graveyard.

+Odd = W, Even = B

+Edge columns will contain the pawns as they will never come back once they are killed.
+The inner column on either side of the board will contain the other pieces.
+From W perspective, B queen will be next to them, likewise for the B opponent.
+Then it'll go, queen 2, rook 1 & 2, bishop 1 & 2, knight 1 & 2.

+At the start of the game each piece is given a spot in the grave, as pieces are removed the allocated spots change based on available places in the graveyard.

     class GraveyardSquare(Enum)
         Inputs: None
         Outputs: dict mapping GraveyardSquare → (x, y) positions
         Purpose: Defines and returns the physical layout (coordinates) of all 32 graveyard squares on the board.
+        Enum is used for graveyard squares numbered 1-32

     class Graveyard()
         Graveyard.__init__()